alexch/deck.rb/README.md

 ## Bugs and Limitations

 * auxiliary files are interleaved in URL path space, so overlapping file names might not resolve to the right file
+* H1s are converted to H2s for compatibility with deck.js's CSS
+  * unless they're the only item on the slide, in which case they remain H1s

 ## TODO